neuroai-arena/neuroai-arena.github.io/_pages/home.md

 Welcome to the DFG Research Unit “Abstract Representations in Neural Architectures”.

 **We are currently looking for enthusiastic Postdocs and PhD students to join the ARENA team in 2023!
-LINK: click here for more information (not yet posted - check back soon).**
+LINK: [click here for more information](/vacancies).**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->